+Viewing calibration as a simulation-optimization process, where the expected discrepancy between the model and real data is minimized, raises the question: can one reduce the algorithm complexity, that is, the overall simulation model runs to find a robust calibration parameter?
+Often, under a pre-specified computational budget, answering this question concerns allocating effort for (i) \emph{exploration}, (ii) \emph{exploitation}, and (iii) \emph{estimation} in each iteration of the optimization algorithm \citep{gao2015sequential,andradottir2009balanced}.
+Better exploration of the calibration parameter space and finding near-optimal solutions requires reducing the per-iteration budget, that is, the cost of estimation, as much as possible.
+We will formalize this discussion with a survey on \emph{adaptive sampling stochastic optimization} methods used towards this goal in Section \ref{sec:math-background}.
+But what is unique about a calibration problem to obtain cheaper estimates throughout the optimization process?

-Ample input and output data in calibration contexts suggest a potential for variance reduction (and attainment of good accuracy with smaller sample sizes) with stratified sampling.
-Stratified sampling is a well-known variance reduction technique wherein the input domain is divided into multiple disjoint sub-regions to condition the distribution of outputs on.
-The resulting weighted average of conditional variances is then at most as large as the unconditional variance, i.e., $\mbE_B[\text{Var}(A|B)]\leq\text{Var}(A)$, for two random variables $A$ and $B$.
+Ample input and output data in calibration contexts suggest a potential for \emph{stratified sampling}---a well-known variance reduction technique wherein the input domain is divided into multiple disjoint sub-regions, each of which with discerning distributional behavior of the outputs due to heteroscedasticity.
+The benefit of partitioning the data comes from the fact that the weighted average of conditional output variances is at most as large as the unconditional variance, that is, $\mbE_B[\text{Var}(A|B)]\leq\text{Var}(A)$ for any two random variables $A$ and $B$.